blinda/medical-sensor/README.md

 __Step 3: simulate the API__

-Simulate a API with simulate_API.py to obtain the data from Step 1.
+Simulate a API with simulate_API.py to obtain the data from Step 1 and start/stop different patient threads.

 TODO: Make sure that the data is deleted every time it is sent to the API.